mrdk/mind/doc/words.rst

 .. word:: >r		( n -- ) "to-r"

    Move the TOS to the top of the return stack.

+   .. source:: [Forth83]_

 .. word:: r>		( -- n ) "r-from"

    Move the top of the return stack to the TOS.

+   .. source:: [Forth83]_

 .. word:: >rr		( n -- )